-Note: Scripts with staged geometry will reparse the script file and regenerate any CONST 158 values.
+Note: Scripts with staged geometry will reparse the script file and regenerate any CONST 2011 values.

-3.3.6.5 POINT Definitions
+3.3.6.6 POINT Definitions

-A name may be associated with a coordinate point by the construct point_name = POINT(a,b)
+A name may be associated with a coordinate point by the construct

 Here a and b must be computable constants at the time the definition is made.
 They may not depend on variables or coordinates.
 They may depend on stage number.